kalaksi/lightkeeper/README.md

 This software is licensed under GNU General Public License 3.

+**NOTE: If you need a non-GPL license for commercial use, get in contact.**

 ## Crate dependencies
 All crate dependencies contain permissive licenses (mostly MIT license).
 You can check the licenses with: